askmeegs/build-a-platform-with-krm/5-hosted-resources/partA-config-connector.md

 ## Installation

 Let's install Config Connector onto our GKE environment.
-Even though we'll lifecycle hosted resources from the `cymbal-admin` cluster, we still need to install the GCP Custom Resources onto all the cluster to avoid Config Sync errors.
+We'll lifecycle cloud-hosted resources from the `cymbal-admin` cluster, so we'll install Config Connector there.

 1. **Set variables.**